-In 2007, research concentrates in two areas; shellfish impacts and seabird interactions.
+Research will continue on shellfish impacts and seabird interactions.
 Begun in 2006, work continues to evaluate bottom impacts of shellfish aquaculture, testing new methods of field analyses for compliance monitoring.

 The impacts of aquaculture on seabirds and vice versa have been identified as research priorities for 2007 through 2010.
 A science advisory committee led by DMR consists of seabird biologists from Inland Fisheries and Wildlife, US Fish and Wildlife Service, and Army Corps of Engineers to advance understanding of seabird interaction with aquaculture. the University of Maine's Cooperative Wildlife Research Unit will be contracted to participate.